British boys from the 1920s through the 1960s commonly wore sandals for play, especially during the summer.

 sandals looking more like shoes than what we generally think of sandals.
 They were commonly referred to as sand shoes in England.
 The most common type of school sandal was what Americans would refer to as strap shoes with a "T" bar strap.
 Another less common type was double bar sandals.
 A new style appeared in the 1960s.
 The width of the center stap was increased.
 Eventually became so wide that the school sandal came to look much like a shoe.
 This style became much more popular with the boys than the narrow strap style which the girls continued to wear.
 This link takes you to the style of English school sandals, but the discussion here does not vary from the oberall school sandal discussion as this was an essentially English style.

 basic style with narrow straps were commonly worn through the 1950s.
 The style of strap shoes began to change in the 1960s with the center strap becoming wider for boys.
+Different companies did this a little diffrently.
 Girls continued to wear the style with the narrow strap.
 The school sandal is still widely worn by boys in England, but mostlty the style with the wide center strap.

 The wearing of school sandals began to decline during the 1970s and especially the 1980s as the

 children generally preferred to wear the tennis shoes that, along with jeans had become so popular.
 School sandals are still worn to school, but now mostly by little boys.
 They are rarely worn now by boys after school.
 British boys now, like American boys, mostly wear tennis shoes after school.